 - Don't modify the default values unless you fully understand the implications of the changes and know the default values.
-Every change affects the configuration of the state machine parameters and the call process related to the trunk you are using with this state machine. - You can modify CAS state machine parameters only if the following conditions are met: - 1) Trunks are inactive (stopped), i.e., the 'Related Trunks' field displays the trunk number in green.
+Every change affects the configuration of the state machine parameters and the call process related to the trunk you are using with this state machine. - You can modify CAS state machine parameters only if the following conditions are met:

-2) State machine is not in use or is in reset, or when it is not related to any trunk.
-If it is related to a trunk, you must delete the trunk or deactivate (Stop) the trunk.
+- √ State machine is not in use or is in reset, or when it is not related to any trunk.

-- Field values displaying "-1" indicate CAS default values.
+If it is related to a trunk, you must delete the trunk or de-activate (Stop) the trunk. - Field values displaying "-1" indicate CAS default values.
 In other words, CAS state machine values are used. - The modification of the CAS state machine occurs at the CAS application initialization only for non-default values (-1).